 Chris graduated from the University of Plymouth with a BSc (Hons) in Environmental Science in 2006, and later gained an MSc in Freshwater and Coastal Sciences, which was undertaken at QMUL and UCL, University of London.
 Chris is also a full member of the Chartered Institute of Ecology & Environmental Management (MCIEEM).

-Chris has worked on a wide range of both small and large scale projects throughout the country, carrying out preliminary ecological assessments, Code for Sustainable Home & BREEAM assessments, EIAs, advising at design and site meetings, managing and undertaking required protected species work, designing mitigation and enhancement schemes and has produced EPS licences for development projects regarding bats.
+Chris has worked on a wide range of both small and large scale projects throughout the country, carrying out preliminary ecological assessments, Code for Sustainable Home & BREEAM assessments, EIAs, advising at design and site meetings, managing and undertaking required protected species work, designing and overseeing mitigation and enhancement schemes and has produced EPS licences for development projects regarding bats, badgers and dormice.

 Vicky Hale BSc (Hons) CEnv MCIEEM